JackJin96/news-rec-sys/README.md

 # News Recommandation System using ReactJS
 The final refactorred version of my priavte repo.
-    Refactorization is currently in process.
+Refactorization is currently in progress.